1109akshatverma/Fabric-Analytics-in-aday/English/Labs/Lab-04.md

 - Read the [free e-book on getting started with Fabric](https://aka.ms/fabric-get-started-ebook)

-- Join the\u00A0[Fabric community](https://aka.ms/fabric-community) to post your questions, share your feedback, and learn from others
+- Join the[Fabric community](https://aka.ms/fabric-community) to post your questions, share your feedback, and learn from others

 Read the more in-depth Fabric experience announcement blogs: